01 Demon Needs a War

 I was so excited I fumbled the phone into its cradle.
 And who wouldn’t be prior to meeting the finest extra-legal mind of our generation?

 Dick’s admin Marge (the real leader of the free world, according to some) smiled as I threw on my jacket, straightened my tie and rushed into Dick’s simple but large corner office.
-On one wall was a six foot portrait of Richard Nixon, on the other a picture of President Clinton Dick, which liked to use for target practice.
-Facing me was a great glass wall which had a great view of the Rose Garden.
+On one wall was a six foot portrait of Richard Nixon, on the other a picture of President Clinton, which Dick liked to use for target practice.
+Facing me was a glass wall which had a great view of the Rose Garden.
 It was spring.
 The cherry trees on the edge of the garden were flowering; the rose bushes were covered in buds, presaging a cheery, hopeful future.
-For a moment I was taken out of time: this could have been the office of a satrap, vizier or mandarin, and I guess in his dyspeptic, cantankerous way that was exactly what the Dick Cheney was, though with an in interest in oil not figs, apricots and pistachios.
+For a moment I was taken out of time: this could have been the office of a satrap, vizier or mandarin, and I guess in his dyspeptic, cantankerous way that is exactly what the Dick Cheney was, though with an in interest in oil and natural gas, rather than figs and maidens.

 The Vice President started to speak before I’d sat down.
 He said, “Shively, one of our clients wants a war, or at least a police action.”
 Dick likes to call the military-industrial complex our clients.